locationtech/geomesa/docs/user/commandline_tools.rst

         env                    Examine the current GeoMesa environment
-        explain                Explain how a GeoMesa query will be executed export                 Export features from a GeoMesa data store gen-avroschema         Generate an Avro schema from a SimpleFeatureType get-names              List GeoMesa feature types for a given catalog get-schema             Describe the attributes of a given GeoMesa feature type get-sft                Get the SimpleFeatureType of a feature help                   Show help
+        explain                Explain how a GeoMesa query will be executed export                 Export features from a GeoMesa data store gen-avro-schema        Generate an Avro schema from a SimpleFeatureType get-names              List GeoMesa feature types for a given catalog get-schema             Describe the attributes of a given GeoMesa feature type get-sft-config                Get the SimpleFeatureType of a feature help                   Show help
         ingest                 Ingest/convert various file formats into GeoMesa ingest-raster          Ingest raster files into GeoMesa
-        keywords               Add/Remove/List keywords on an existing schema query-rasterstats      Export queries and statistics about the last X number of queries to a CSV file. remove-schema          Remove a schema and associated features from a GeoMesa catalog stats-analyze          Analyze statistics on a GeoMesa feature type stats-bounds           View or calculate bounds on attributes in a GeoMesa feature type
+        keywords               Add/Remove/List keywords on an existing schema query-raster-stats     Export queries and statistics about the last X number of queries to a CSV file. remove-schema          Remove a schema and associated features from a GeoMesa catalog stats-analyze          Analyze statistics on a GeoMesa feature type stats-bounds           View or calculate bounds on attributes in a GeoMesa feature type